How to commute to SM Mall of Asia (MOA) from Alabang?

 About Alabang

 Alabang ([alaˈbɐŋ]) is a barangay in Muntinlupa, Philippines.
-At one time the area was a farming district, and has since grown from a village to a major commercial center, which includes the Filinvest City and Madrigal Business Park, and a transportation hub.
+At one time, the area was a farming district and has since grown from a village to a major commercial center, including Filinvest City, Madrigal Business Park, and a transportation hub.
 It has an area of 8.064 square kilometers (3.114 sq mi).
 A large portion of Ayala Alabang came from Barangay Alabang.
-It is formerly the location of the Alabang Stock Farm.
+It was the location of the Alabang Stock Farm.

 Read more on Wikipedia...